aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

     source ~/.cargo/env
     ```

-With your development environment ready, now you can start to setup your Fullnode.
+With your development environment ready, now you can start to setup your fullnode.

 5. Checkout the `devnet` branch using `git checkout --track origin/devnet`.

 6. Make sure your current working directory is `aptos-core`.
    Run `cp config/src/config/test_data/public_full_node.yaml fullnode.yaml` to create a copy of the fullnode config template.
-You will edit this file to ensure that your Fullnode:
+You will edit this file to ensure that your fullnode:

     - Contains the correct genesis blob that is published by the Aptos devnet.
     - Synchronizes correctly with the devnet, by using the checkpoint file `waypoint.txt` published by the devnet, and